JiggyStardust/transcendence/backend/docs/user-api.md

 The image is:
 - validated (size + mimetype),
-- NOT resized, NOT modifyed,
+- NOT resized, NOT modified,
 - saved to disk under `/uploads/avatars/…`,
 - and the user’s avatarURL is updated.